nodeshift/tutorial/cloud-native/README.md

 - Create an Express.js application
 - Add logging, metrics, and health checks
-- Build your application with Docker
+- Build your application with Podman
 - Package your application with Helm
 - Deploy your application to Kubernetes
 - Monitor your application using Prometheus

 The application you'll use is a simple Express.js application.
-You'll learn about Health Checks, Metrics, Docker, Kubernetes, Prometheus, Grafana.
+You'll learn about Health Checks, Metrics, Podman, Kubernetes, Prometheus, Grafana.
 In the end, you'll have a fully functioning application running as a cluster in Kubernetes, with production monitoring.

 The content of this tutorial is based on recommendations from the  [NodeShift Reference Architecture for Node.js](https://github.com/nodeshift/nodejs-reference-architecture).